In the greenhouse at Komang School – image credit – Nyima Bhuti

 Greenhouses

-Most villages in the Dolpo are between 3,500 and 4,000 metres.
-The growing season is very short.
-Field crops here are basic, barley, buckwheat and potatoes.
-Vegetables that can be grown in greenhouses – greens, carrots, cucumber, cauliflower, cabbage and squash, even tomatoes – dramatically improve nutrition and food security.
+Most villages in Dolpo sit between 3,500 and 4,000 metres, where the growing season is extremely short.
+Field crops are limited to staples such as barley, buckwheat, and potatoes.
+But inside a greenhouse, families can grow nutrient-rich vegetables—greens, carrots, cucumbers, cauliflower, cabbage, and squash—that dramatically improve both nutrition and food security.

 Greenhouses are becoming critical for food security as the Dolpo is increasingly impacted by climate change.
 Seasonal precipitation patterns have become erratic, some years there is not enough snow to provide melt water for the villagers water needs, other years there is too much snow and people and their livestock are killed by avalanches.
 In recent summers, unusually heavy rains have caused washouts of trails, small bridges and the terraces that are used to grow their staple crops.